Let AI see what your code actually does at runtime

 Frequently Asked Questions

-Limelight includes an MCP (Model Context Protocol) server that pipes correlated runtime context directly into AI editors.
-When you ask your AI assistant a debugging question, Limelight provides the runtime evidence — out-of-order API responses, state overwrites, unnecessary re-renders — so the AI gives you a specific fix instead of a generic suggestion.
-No copy-pasting logs into ChatGPT.
-Connect it to Cursor, Claude Code, Copilot, or Windsurf in minutes.
+Limelight's MCP (Model Context Protocol) server connects your AI coding assistant to real-time runtime data.
+When you ask Cursor, Claude Code, or Copilot a debugging question, the MCP server provides correlated runtime evidence — out-of-order API responses, state overwrites, unnecessary re-renders — so your AI gives you a specific root cause and fix instead of a generic checklist.
+No more copy-pasting logs or screenshots.

 Debug IR (Intermediate Representation) is Limelight's structured output format optimized for AI consumption.
-Raw runtime events from your React Native app are correlated by timing, causality, and component relationship.
-Patterns and anomalies like render loops, stale closures, and retry storms are detected automatically.
-The output is structured, anonymized, and token-efficient.
-The same Debug IR powers the visual debugger, the built-in AI, and the MCP server.
+Raw runtime events are correlated by timing, causality, and component relationships into causal chains.
+Patterns like N+1 queries, render loops, retry storms, and race conditions are detected automatically.
+The output is structured and token-efficient, so your AI coding assistant gets pre-analyzed debugging context, not raw logs.